Have your kids been wondering: Do they celebrate Halloween in Australia?

 We received a poster in our mailbox that asked us to put it on our door if we were happy to take part in Halloween (and if we didn’t want trick or treaters, we should leave the poster down).
 I loved this idea as it gave us the choice about whether to participate or not.

-That first year, I was really shocked by the number of people being driven around the neighbourhoods door knocking.
+That first year, I was really shocked by the number of people being driven around the neighbourhoods door knocking to trick or treat in Australia.
 We’d obviously moved to one of the popular trick or treating areas!
 In the UK, kids would only walk around their local streets.
-Having cars full of kids meant the huge tub of Halloween candy I’d bought was completely decimated within half an hour!
+Having cars full of kids meant the huge tubs of Halloween candy I’d bought was completely decimated very quickly!
 It was like nothing I’d ever experienced before.

-We moved to a new home in a different suburb, and trick or treating is much quieter here.
+We moved to a new home in a different suburb a few months later, and trick or treating is much quieter here.
 That made me realise that Halloween Aus is very different from suburb to suburb.

 Australian Halloween costumes

-The shops all begin to stock Halloween costumes and clothes ahead of the date so you can easily pick something up from Kmart, Big W, Target or Best and Less.
-You don’t have to spend a fortune on an expensive Halloween costume here.
+One of the big Halloween customs in Australia is dressing up in a scary costume (whereas the American tradition is more about dressing up in any fancy dress outfit, here the focus really is on wearing something with a spooky theme).
+The shops all begin to stock Halloween costumes and clothes ahead of the date so you can easily pick something up from Kmart, Big W, Target or Best and Less (think witches’ hats, mummy costumes, vampire outfits etc).
+You don’t have to spend a fortune on an expensive Halloween costume here and there are lots of cheap shops to pick up Halloween accessories.

-It is worth buying your Australian Halloween costumes or t-shirts early though – the years I’ve left it til a few days before have ended up being quite stressful trying to find what the kids want (I may have visited about six shops last year trying to find one of my boys a Grim Reaper outfit!).
-So my advice to you is shop for your Halloween outfit early!
+It is worth buying your Australian Halloween costumes or t-shirts fairly early though – the years I’ve left it til a few days before have ended up being quite stressful trying to find what the kids’ want to wear (I may have visited about ten shops one year trying to find one of my boys a Grim Reaper outfit as that was the only thing they were willing to wear!).
+So my advice to you is to shop for your Halloween outfit early because spooky costumes can sell out!
+There really isn’t any need to go along to a costume shop though and spend a fortune – you can pick up Halloween theme outfits really cheaply (or even pick them up on Facebook marketplace at this time of year).

 Halloween pumpkins Australia